Man Arrested For Assaulting And Pouring Coffee On 7-Eleven Worker, Because He Thought The Clerk Was Muslim

 “Although Sikhs often bear the brunt of bigotry across the country, we must be clear that, over the past several years, hate crimes have been on the rise against all minority communities.
 We must stand together to stop the irresponsible rhetoric from political leaders that put us all at risk,” explained Amar Singh Shergill, a board member for the American Sikh Public Affairs Association.

-Civil rights attorney Saad Sweilem, who works at the Sacramento Valley office for the Council of American-Islamic Relations also weighed in on the matter.
+Civil rights attorney Saad Sweilem, who works at the Sacramento Valley office for the Council of American-Islamic Relations, also weighed in on the matter.

 “We condemn this attack on an individual because of his faith.
 This hate crime represents yet another attack on our Sikh brothers and sisters fueled by Islamophobia and those emboldened by this administration’s xenophobic policies and sentiments.
 We welcome the hate crime charges and encourage law enforcement to continue to take these clear incidents of bias seriously,” Sweilem wrote.